Speech or Debate Clause: United States v. Rayburn House Office Building: searches of congressional offices

 Jefferson challenged the raid as a violation of the Speech or Debate Clause, and in 2007, in the case United States v.
 Rayburn House Office Building, Room 2113, Washington, D.C.
 20515, the U.S. Court of Appeals for the District of Columbia Circuit unanimously ruled, 3–0, that the FBI's search was unconstitutional and ordered the FBI to return privileged documents seized in the raid.
 The court held that "the Congressman is entitled ... to the return of all materials (including copies) that are privileged legislative materials under the Speech or Debate Clause.
 Where the Clause applies its protection is absolute."
 The FBI was allowed to retain non-privileged material.
 While the Justice Department used special "Filter Team" procedures to review documents to determine whether they were related to legislative activity, the court found that this "would not have avoided the violation of the Speech or Debate Clause because they denied the Congressman any opportunity to identify and assert the privilege with respect to legislative materials before their compelled disclosure to Executive agents."

 The Supreme Court declined to review the D.C.
 Circuit's decision.
 Jefferson was later convicted on the basis of other, unrelated evidence; in 2009, he was found guilty of bribery, racketeering, and money laundering in connection with his acceptance of bribes and payoffs in connection with these ventures; he was acquitted of several other charges.

+In a 2011 case, the U.S. Court of Appeals for the Ninth Circuit disagreed with the D.C.
+Circuit's decision in United States v.
+Rayburn House Office Building, leading to a circuit split.